heyyakash/healthcare/README.md

 3. A dashboard that displays your sleep data in graphical way and gives tips on sleeping well.
 4. A dashboard that provides tips to improve your mental health according to your mood.
 5. A dashboard that tracks your activity, displays calories burnt upon query and provides video links for various exercises.
+6. It has a chatbot for your health and fitness concerns

 ## Introduction
 1. H.care is powered by [NextJs](https://nextjs.org/) and [Firebase](https://firebase.google.com/) .